Kaley Cuoco, Karl Cook Share Dirty Bedroom Selfie, Fitting In One T-Shirt

 Kaley Cuoco and Karl Cook have time and again proved that their romance is just like that of any other normal couple.
-During recent Instagram post, Cook revealed a picture from the past that would make this adorable couple more lovable.
+In a recent Instagram post, Cook shared a picture from the past that makes this adorable couple even more lovable.

-Kaley Cuoco and Karl Cook are known to be dating from somewhere in mid-2016.
-This sweet duo is dating for almost a year now and has been very public about it.
-The duo constantly keeps sharing beautiful, funny moments of their life on their Instagram page.
+Kaley Cuoco and Karl Cook have been dating since mid-2016.
+They have been together almost a year now and they have been very public about it.
+The duo constantly shares beautiful, funny moments of their life on their Instagram pages.

-Cuoco’s equestrian boyfriend funnily shared a dirty bedroom selfie, in which they both are trying to fit in one t-shirt.
-Cook’s caption says it all about what exactly was going on, “Hey remember that time we wanted to wear the same thing out, well um yeah.
+Cuoco’s equestrian boyfriend shared a dirty bedroom selfie, in which they both are trying to fit in one t-shirt.
+Cook’s captioned it with, “Hey remember that time we wanted to wear the same thing out, well um yeah.
 Oh, also remember when you told me I was cool and edgy with my hair?”

 Hey remember that time we wanted to wear the same thing out, well um yeah.
 Oh also remember when you told me I was cool and edgy with my hair?